lHanwi/Hamming-Code/README.md

 Redundancy Calculation: First, we determine the number of parity bits (r) to be added to the message.
 The number of parity bits is calculated based on the formula:
 2^r <= m+r+1,
-𝑚 is the length of the original data string.
+m is the length of the original data string.

 -Positioning: These parity bits are placed at specific positions that are powers of two (e.g., 1, 2, 4, 8, …).